Transition into School

 Real-Life Learning Experiences

-Throughout the year, Reception have many visitors into school, and trips out of school, such as the Owl Visit, Hong and the Chinese Students, theatre companies, Ollie Heath the Rhythm Master, artists, Jules: Pond Dipping, Science Rocket Factory, Fire Service, Police, Dental Hygienist and Aldeburgh Life Boat.
+Throughout the year, Reception have many visitors into school, and trips out of school, such as the Owl Visit, Hong and the Chinese Students, theatre companies, artists, Jules: Pond Dipping, Science Rocket Factory, Fire Service, Police, Dental Hygienist and Aldeburgh Life Boat.
 These valuable experiences are an important part of the children’s learning, and provide them with an understanding of the world around them.